clojuredocs/guides/articles/ecosystem/java_jdbc/using_ddl.md

 results are returned as-is. `metadata-result` can also accept an options map containing `:identifiers` and `:as-arrays?`, like the `query` function, and those options control how the metatadata is transformed and/or returned.

+Both `with-db-metadata` and `metadata-result` can accept an options hash map which will be passed through various `java.jdbc` functions (`get-connections` for the former and `result-set-seq` for the latter).

 [overview]: home.html
 [using-sql]: using_sql.html